maxiepax/vmw-logscrubber/README.md

 ## TODO:

 - create understanding for other filetypes then text and tgz, certain files can't be scrubbed.
-- create the translation table, will be a .html file that is not included in scrubbed data so that you can translate when support refers to a MoREF when you need to know the underlaying human readable item.
+- ~~create the translation table, will be a .html file that is not included in scrubbed data so that you can translate when support refers to a MoREF when you need to know the underlaying human readable item.~~
+- add css to index so that it's easier to read.
 - implement support for regex, although slower and tricky to get right, i understand there will be scenarios where you need to dynamically look for strings.
 - currently scrubbs most vCenter/ESXi data.
 Want to ensure vSAN / NSX-T information is properly scrubbed.